 Eileen wanted to use our amazing beaches and partner our individuals with ASD with our amazing surfers.
 The idea seemed overwhelming but she briefly mentioned it to a local educator at a community meeting.
 By the time Eileen got home, the educator had returned to school, found another parent (Mark) who had a child with ASD who was volunteering that day at the school who happened to be a surfer, and emailed Eileen with this parent’s contact information.

 In her email, the educator explained Mark was explaining how he wanted to pair surfers with kids with autism.

 There were no more excuses.
 Eileen knew who could be served and Mark knew who could serve.
 Eileen knew she had to get in touch with Mark and push this idea into deeper water.

-We met in a local OBX coffee shop and Surfing for Autism was born.
+They met in a local coffee shop and Surfing for Autism was born.

 Their foremost concern was, regardless of whether they could surf or not, the volunteers must have a heart for our participants and be amazing with them.
 They also wanted the event to be offered at no cost to the families because raising a child with autism can cost millions of dollars.
 They didn’t want Surfing for Autism to be an additional burden.

 Because they knew unforeseen bumps were ahead in the first year, they started with only 30 local participants.